 TIP: You can also use mango instead of banana if needed.

 This a delicious (and easy!) recipe for toddler-friendly green smoothies comes from my friend Andrea.
 She’s a mom of three and runs the Des Moines Moms Blog.
 This smoothie has been one of her son’s favorite afternoon snacks, and we love it for breakfast too.
 Since leafy greens can be difficult for kids to eat in their natural form, incorporating them into a smoothie is a great option.

 What’s the best way to serve a smoothie to kids?

 Try it using a straw cup, a little open cup, or a reusable pouch.
 Depending on the age and mood of your child, they may find one more suitable than others…which is to say they may play less with one or another.
-For my two year old, we like the reusable pouch or a half full open cup best.
-P.S.
-This green smoothie doesn’t have any added sweeteners, so it’s also a great one to give to babies.
+For my kids, we like the reusable pouch or a half full open cup with a straw best.

 Ingredients in Simple Green Smoothie